-· Haenertsburg has a small park that was upgraded through assistance of Haenetsburg Rotary
+- Haenertsburg has a small park that was upgraded through assistance of Haenetsburg Rotary. - Lack of maintenance team at Haenertsburg.

 - There is absolute lack of community parks at all 135 villages - One (1) park in each of the four Clusters is planned but needs funding.